shruthiKa-kas/infraSharing5Gupgrade/README.md

 Using the model
 ===============

-To obtain model results, simply execute the each script sequentially from in the order of a to f.
+To obtain model results, simply execute the each script sequentially.

 Using the R scripts in the infrasharing5Gupgrade/vis folder, the results can be visualized.